Secrets of Olive Oil Health Benefits

 “Foggy” Is Fabulous!

-After separation, the oil is left to decant in barrels for several months to let the product settle naturally before heading to your dinner table.
+After separation, the oil is left to decant in barrels for several months.
+This is to let the product settle naturally before heading to your dinner table.
 The oil is not filtered and is “foggy”.
-Thus, indicating the oil has retained its distinctive flavors and aromas in addition to rich antioxidants, vitamins, fatty acids and other nutritious elements.
+Thus, indicating the oil has retained its distinctive flavors and aromas.
+In addition, it includes rich antioxidants, vitamins, fatty acids and other nutritious elements.

 In conclusion, when purchasing olive oil always choose cold-pressed, Extra Virgin unrefined.
 Again, your best choice of olive oil comes from the Middle East, in particular Lebanon.